It’s difficult to find a word to best describe H. Clay Earles.

 He was a stock-car racing pioneer, but that doesn’t do justice.
 Neither does visionary nor creative thinker, or diligent or persistent.

 Perhaps if you combined all of the above, it would adequately describe the founder of Martinsville Speedway.
-And one think is certain: he was one of a kind.
+And one thing is certain: he was one of a kind.

 "I can remember watching Buddy Baker, Richard Petty, and later Kyle Petty, and Davey Allison following their fathers around the pits when they were just kids," Earles said.

 "I can remember giving a young kid enough money to get home on after a race because he was broke.
 His name was Fred Lorenzen."

 NASCAR is the premier stock car racing sanctioning body in the world and Earles was there at the very beginning.
 The .526-mile asphalt speedway, built as a dirt track, has grown from a dusty, primitive operation into one of the most beautiful racing facilities in existence.

 Earles, who died November 16, 1999 as Chairman of the Board and Chief Executive Officer of the speedway, spans racing's rough and tumble birth to its current mega-bucks attraction.

 The track runs basically the same weekends each year and highlights four NASCAR racing divisions.

 Back in 1947, Earles originally had planned to put only $10,000 in the facility, but spent $60,000 before an engine was fired.